Overview

 Research impacts

 Dr Peng’s research in synthetic biology is making a tangible contribution to the economy, society, and environment by developing innovative solutions for sustainable production.
-His work focuses on creating advanced microbial platforms that optimize the production of essential products like food ingredients, biochemicals, biofuels, and biomedicines.
-Dr. Peng's research on synthetic microbial communities has been featured in multiple media outlets such as Phys.org, Mirage News, showcasing his work to a broader audience.
+His work focuses on developing advanced microbial platforms to optimise the production of essential products such as food ingredients, biochemicals, biofuels, and biomedicines.
+Dr Peng's research on synthetic microbial communities has been featured in > 10 media outlets such as Phys.org, Mirage News, showcasing his work to a broader audience.

-Through these innovations, Dr Peng is helping industries reduce their reliance on traditional, resource-intensive methods, which in turn lowers carbon emissions and waste.
+Through these innovations, Dr Peng is helping industries such as Woodside Energy, Noumi Operations, etc. reduce their reliance on traditional, resource-intensive methods, which in turn lowers carbon emissions and waste.
 His research promotes the use of bio-based alternatives via precision fermentation, directly contributing to a more sustainable and environmentally friendly industrial sector.

-Beyond environmental benefits, Dr Peng’s work strengthens the economy by enabling more efficient biomanufacturing processes, offering cost-effective and sustainable solutions for the agri-food and pharmaceutical industries.
-His research addresses global challenges such as food security and climate change mitigation, ensuring that vital resources are produced in ways that are sustainable for future generations.
+Beyond environmental benefits, Dr Peng’s work strengthens the economy by enabling more efficient biomanufacturing processes, offering cost-effective and sustainable solutions for the agri-food and industrial biotechnology.
+His research addresses global challenges such as food security and climate change mitigation, ensuring that vital resources are produced sustainably for future generations.

 Works